tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson12.md

 Tests consist of 4 steps:

-setup the environment (using fixtures) call some functions or methods (using assertions) test the results -- this is done with the "assert" statement tear down the environment
+* setup the environment (using fixtures)
+* call some functions or methods (using assertions)
+* test the results -- this is done with the "assert" statement

-We'll also show how you can "mark" some of the tests and the only run the tests with particular marks.
+* tear down the environment

+We'll look at the setting up and tearing down later, for now we focus on assertions and testing.

 We start by looking at the [Getting Started with pytest page](https://docs.pytest.org/en/7.2.x/)